zarf-dev/proposals/0048-schema-update-process/README.md

 Zarf will need to handle two use cases for conversions.
 The first is `zarf dev convert`, providing a simple way for users to convert their zarf.yaml files from one schema version to the next.
 The second is internal convert functions which will allow for backwards compatible lossless conversions.
 This will provide a path for existing packages to call packager functions when they change to use the v1beta1 objects.

 Converting will follow this logic:
-- If two fields are the same they will simply from one object to the other.
+- If two fields are the same they will simply be copied from one object to the other.
-- If a field is renamed with a direct replace, then Zarf will automatically convert the field to it's replacement doing any conversions necessary
+- If a field is renamed with a direct replace, then Zarf will automatically convert the field to its replacement doing any conversions necessary
   - For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion.
 - If a field is removed without a 1:1 replacement for the field then the logic will differ depending on the use case.
   - If converting through `zarf dev convert`